Appledore railway station: History

 The station was first proposed by the South Eastern Railway (SER) in June 1848 as a stop on the Ashford to Hastings line.
-That September, hop planters near Appledore petitioned the early construction of the line to help with harvest; however a formal decision to build a station was not taken until June 1850.
+That September, hop planters near Appledore petitioned the early construction of the line to help with harvest; however, a formal decision to build a station was not taken until June 1850.

 The station was designed, along with others along the line, by William Tress.
 The main building was built in an Italianate style with red brick with a Welsh slate roof.
 It opened, along with the rest of the line on 13 February 1851.
-A pub, the Man of Kent Railway Tavern was built in 1853 on the opposite side of the road (now the B2080).
+A pub, the Man of Kent Railway Tavern, was built in 1853 on the opposite side of the road (now the B2080).
 It was rebuilt adjacent to the station in the late 19th century.
-A waiting room was built in 1894, followed by a goods shed in 1896 and a station master's house the following year.
+A waiting room was built in 1894, followed by a goods shed in 1896 and a station master's house in the following year.